apache/apisix-website/blog/en/blog/2022/10/27/ten-use-cases-api-gateway.md

 ---
-title: "10 most use cases of an API Gateway in API-Led architecture"
+title: "10 most common use cases of an API Gateway"
 authors:
   - name: Bobur Umurzokov
     title: Author